NikoPindao/Financial-Big-Data/README.md

 - `top_n`: Number of top cryptocurrencies by volume to analyze (default: 100)

 #### Option 2: Use Pre-downloaded Data
 You can download the data from [here](https://drive.google.com/drive/folders/1_ZTwo38ZC8DvMJ61xCt6zYiWw192YLgo?usp=sharing), place it in the `data/raw` directory.
 The data is in parquet format, and the 'data/raw' directory should contain 101 files.
 You can safely replace the `top_simbols.py`.
-The pre-downloaded data is for 100 assets for the full period (2020-01-01 to 2024-12-31), this is the same data that we used for the market analysis and LSTM analysis for the report.
+The pre-downloaded data is for 100 assets for the full period (2020-01-01 to 2024-12-31), this is the same data that we used for the market analysis, the LSTM analysis and the report.

 ### 2. Market Analysis
 Run clustering market analysis for specific periods: